cse210-fa24-group13/codesnip/specs/adrs/02_auth.md

 ## Context and Problem Statement

-In order to get gist from GitHub, we need to use GitHub API to do authentication and access the data.
+In order to get gist from GitHub, we need to use GitHub API to do authentication.

 ## Tool
 `VS Code API` is a set of JavaScript APIs that you can invoke in your Visual Studio Code extension.